CGATOxford/UMI-tools/docs/Single_cell_tutorial.md

 ### Discarding read 1
 There are many single cell RNA-Seq techniques where read 1 only contains barcodes, as above.
-If we only want to write out the extracted read 2 file we can supply the `--read2-out-only` option.
+If we only want to write out the extracted read 2 file we can supply the `--read2-outstd` option.
+The extract read 2s will now be sent to the stdout (or whatever file is specified by `-S/--stdout`) and the read 1s will be discarded.

 Step 4: Mapping reads